NTHU-2017-ML/DeViSE_Extension/README.md

 4. How to use it?
     - `git clone` this project, and `cd` into `devise` folder.
-    - Now first run `devise_pretrain_main.py` to pretrain the core visual model, it will save the best version checkpoint.
+    - Now first run `devise_pretrain_main.py` to pretrain the core visual model.
+It will save the best version checkpoint.
-    - After having a satisfying pretrained model saved, run `devise_finetune_main.py` to finetune it.
-And that's it!
+    - After having a satisfying pretrained model saved, run `devise_finetune_main.py` to finetune on it.
+And that's all!

 ## Word2Vec Pre-trained model
 1. Environment Setting: